UserYahya/wikimedia/README.md

 Disclaimer
 =====================
-This code was mainly written by a retired Wikimedian User:Masumrezarock100 under wikimedias default license CC BY SA .
+This code was mainly written by a retired Wikimedian User:Masumrezarock100 under wikimedias default license CC BY SA.
 But after his retirement some links stopped working.
-So I made some change and published here.
+So I made some changed and published it here.